L.A.M.B.

-L.A.M.B. is a fashion line by American singer Gwen Stefani, the lead vocalist of the rock band No Doubt.
-The line manufactures apparel and fashion accessories.
+L.A.M.B. is an eyewear line by American singer Gwen Stefani, the lead vocalist of the rock band No Doubt.
+The line once sold apparel and fashion accessories.
 It was founded in 2003 and made its runway debut in 2004.
-The fashion line manufactures accessories like shoes, watches, bags and a fragrance called "L." The name is an acronym of her debut solo album Love.
+The line's name is an acronym of Stefani's debut solo album Love.
 Angel.
 Music.
 Baby.
+As of 2015, the line currently focuses on eyewear.

-The line was influenced by a variety of cultures fashions, including Guatemalan, Japanese, Indian and Jamaican styles.
+The line was influenced by a variety of cultures' fashions, including Guatemalan, Japanese, Indian and Jamaican styles.
 Stefani came from a family of seamstresses.
 This further inspired her to launch her own fashion line.
 The line achieved popularity among celebrities and was worn by stars such as Teri Hatcher, Nicole Kidman, Paris Hilton and Stefani herself.
 The fashion line made a runway debut in the spring collection of 2004 and achieved mainstream success at New York Fashion Week in 2005.
-At one point, its annual gross income was $90 million.
-The line, as well as the shows at which it was displayed, were well received by critics and appreciated the indulgence of a celebrity into the fashion world.
 An additional fashion line, called Harajuku Lovers, was subsequently launched by Stefani.

 History

-Stefani first came face to face with designing clothes when she and her mother would sew clothes for themselves when she was young.
+Stefani's first experience designing clothes came when she and her mother would sew clothes for themselves when she was young.
 Stefani comes from a long line of seamstresses, as even her great-grandmother would sew clothes.
 Stefani made most of the things she wore onstage during concerts.
 When she became successful and began to tour constantly, she felt she lost her way.
 Then she met the stylist Andrea Lieberman.
 Lieberman introduced her to ready-to-wear clothing.
 Later Lieberman became her creative consultant and Zaldy Goco took over as the head designer.
-Goco later parted ways with L.A.M.B.
+Goco parted ways with L.A.M.B. in 2007.

 L.A.M.B. started out as a collaboration with LeSportsac in 2003.
 The name L.A.M.B. is an acronym which stands for Love.
 Angel.
 Music.
 Baby., which is also the name of Stefani's first solo album.

 Products

-The fashion line manufactures clothes, shoes, bags and a fragrance called "L".
-The brand started out as a line for women but claims the track items are unisex.
-The clothes were manufactured by Ska Girl LLC, which was founded in 2003 by Ken Erman, president of L.A.M.B.